Forcing axioms for $\lambda$-complete $\mu^+$-C.C: Introduction

-The statement in Baldwin-Kolesnikov-Shelah \cite[3.6]{BKSh:927} is misquoting \cite[4.12]{Sh:93}, we shall show below that the statement is inconsistent because as stated it totally waives the condition ``every two compatible members of $\bbP$ have a lub".
-Also it is stated that in \cite[4.12]{Sh:93} this was claimed but quoting only \cite{Sh:80}.
+The immediate reason for this paper is that the statement in Baldwin-Kolesnikov-Shelah \cite[3.6]{Sh:927} is misquoting \cite[4.12]{Sh:93}.
+We shall show below that the statement is inconsistent because as stated it totally waives the condition ``every two compatible members of $\bbP$ have a lub".
+Also, it is stated that in \cite[4.12]{Sh:93} this was claimed, but quoting only \cite{Sh:80}.
+In Shelah-Spinas \cite{Sh:1110} we consider another strengthening of the axioms.

-More fully \cite[4.12]{Sh:93} omit the condition above, but demand the existence of lub of two conditions in the cases it is actually used, so the proof of \cite{Sh:80} works, and see more in \cite[Def.1.1]{Sh:546} which gives an even weaker condition called $*^\varepsilon_\mu$.
+More fully, \cite[4.12]{Sh:93} omits the condition above, but demands the existence of lub's of some pairs of conditions so that it holds in the cases it is actually used.
+So, in that case the proof of \cite{Sh:80} works, and see more in \cite[Def.1.1]{Sh:546} which gives an even weaker condition called $*^\varepsilon_\mu$.

-Concerning $*^1_{\mu,\bbQ}$, it was done independently of Baumgartner, who instead of (b) use ``$(b)^+,\bbQ$ is the union of $\mu$ sets of pairwise compatible elements with lub", this is represented in Kunen-Tall \cite{KT79}, see history in the end of \cite{Sh:80}.
-See more in \cite{Sh:546}.
+Concerning $*^1_{\mu,\bbQ}$, the preservation of a related condition was proved independently by Baumgartner, who instead of (b) use somewhat stronger condition $(b)^+$ which says that $\bbQ$ is the union of $\mu$ sets of pairwise compatible elements with lub, this is represented in Kunen-Tall \cite{KT79}, see history in the end of \cite{Sh:80} and see more in \cite{Sh:546}.
+We thank Mirna D\v{z}amonja for drawing our attention to the problem and Ashutosh Kumar and Shimoni Garti for various corrections and the referee for helpful suggestions.